 #2 – Sunflowers near Chambersburg

-I love photographing sunflowers, and I was fortunate enough to find out about this fantastic field near Chambersburg this past September.
+I love photographing sunflower fields in PA, and I was fortunate enough to find out about this fantastic field near Chambersburg this past September.
 This was this one of the largest sunflower fields I have ever seen, but sadly it was a bit past its prime when I visited.

 I wasn’t sure how my images would turn out because I had to visit in the bright mid-day sun, but I got incredibly lucky as storm clouds were rolling in which created a very ominous backdrop for this image.
 While I rarely name my images, I’ve taken to calling this one, “Bow before the sun god.”